 This program, initiated in 1990, cost shares with units of government in the establishment and improvement of recreation areas in the District.
 This on-going program will continue into the future.
-Funding has facilitated many local recreation projects in jurisdictions across the District, with nine new projects submitted, approved, and included in the FY 2018 budget.
+Funding has facilitated many local recreation projects in jurisdictions across the District, with ten carry over projects, and six new projects included in the FY 2019 budget.

-46. Wildlife Habitat Program
+46. Rural Acreage Wildlife Habitat Improvement Program